 Be creative!
-You can experiment by using other cheeses.
+You can experiment with using other cheeses.
 Gruyere cheese, Gouda or a bit of Parmesan would also be great.
 I love the white cheddar from Trader Joes that’s grass fed from cows in New Zealand…….makes me feel like my meal is a little healthier.
 I use the Dreamfields Pasta because it’s designed for slower absorption and is lower glycemic.
 It’s the only pasta we eat.
 My son and husband couldn’t tell it wasn’t regular.
-I think Dreamfields Pasta should hire me as their spokesperson.
+I think they should hire me as their spokesperson.

 This would also go really well with my Easy Lemon Herb Baked Cod.